Safeguarding Children and Young People from Child Criminal Exploitation

 This form should be used to identify information concerning people, places, activities, or vehicles which you believe may be involved with, or connected to CSE.

-Please note this is NOT a referral form and should not replace your usual practice of referring to Children and Families Direct or the Police.
+Please note this is NOT a referral form and should not replace your usual practice of referring to City MASH or the Police.